TheresaLui/SelfHelpContent_v2/articles/partnercenter/co-sell-referral-insights.md

 # Referral insights

-The Referral insights page in Partner Center lets you see how your referrals are performing..
+The Referral insights page in Partner Center allows you to see how your referrals are performing.

 ## **Recommended Documents**